RobbieZhao/Notes/TheWealthOfNations.md

  - Labor is the ultimate measure of exchangeable value (or real price).
 Money price is just an estimate.
  - Money price is decided by the gold and silver contained in it.
 A coin may increase or lose in value because of damage or adulteration.
 The money price that people agreed upon is the amount of pure gold and silver.

+## Chapter VI Of the component part of the price of commodities

+The price of a commodity consists of:

+ - wage, which is revenue derived from labor
+ - profit, which is the revenue derived from stock
+ - the rent of the lands